epogrebnyak/data-team-ru-stat/README.md

 What happens next
 -----------------
-- Other parts of **Intro** from to be published in Issues for discussion
+- Following parts of [Intro](https://github.com/epogrebnyak/data-team-ru-stat/blob/master/README.md#intro) to be published in Issues for discussion

 Resources
 =========